browserengineering/book/book/scheduling.md

                 task.run()
 ```

-Because this loop runs forever, the main thread will live
+Because this loop runs forever, the main thread will live on
-indefinitely.
+indefinitely.^[Or until the browser quits.
+You should also implement a method
+that sets a variable causing this loop to exit when the `SDL_QUIT` event is
+processed.]

 The `Browser` should no longer call any methods on the `Tab`.
 So, to
 handle events, it now needs schedule tasks on the main thread instead.